-If your doctor suspects you have pancreatic cancer or a pancreatic NET, you will undergo tests to confirm the diagnosis.
-The tests will also show where in the pancreas the cancer is, and whether it has spread to nearby organs or other parts of the body.
+If your doctor suspects you have pancreatic cancer, you will need a number of tests to confirm the diagnosis.
+Together, the tests will show what type of pancreatic cancer it is, where in the pancreas it is, and whether it has spread to nearby organs or other parts of the body.
 This is called staging.

 Scans (imaging tests)

 Tests that create images of the inside of the body are known as scans.
 Different scans can provide different details about the cancer.
 Depending on your individual situation, you may need only one or several types of scans.
 You are likely to have scans during the process of diagnosis, as well as throughout and after treatment.

 An ultrasound uses soundwaves to create a picture of the inside of your body.
 An ultrasound of your abdomen will show the pancreas and the surrounding area, including your liver.
 It can show if a tumour is present and its size.

 You will lie on your back for the procedure.
 A gel will be spread onto your abdomen and a small device called a transducer will be moved across the area.
 The transducer creates soundwaves that echo when they meet something solid, such as an organ or tumour.
 A computer turns these echoes into pictures.
 The ultrasound is painless and takes about 15–20 minutes.

 A CT (computerised tomography) scan uses x-rays to take many pictures of the inside of your body and then compiles them into one detailed, cross-sectional picture.

 The dye used in a CT or MRI scan can cause allergies.
 If you have had an allergic reaction to iodine or dyes during a previous scan, let your medical team know beforehand.
 You should also tell them if you are diabetic, have kidney function problems or are pregnant.